-Once you’ve seen the big picture and understand the underlying patterns and the contributions each of these scientific areas contribute to a holistic whole, it begins to make sense in a way few understand.
-It’s hard to get away from it once you understand the environment, the tools that are available to you, and how one goes about addressing the issues.
+Once you’ve seen how this all ties together and understand the underlying patterns and the contributions that each of these scientific areas contribute to a holistic whole, it begins to make sense in a way few have come to understand.
+Once you understand the pieces you need to explore relevant tools that are available to you, and how one goes about applying them to addressing the issues correctly.

 We are not a large company so we extend ourselves by teaming with the best and brightest.
-Some of them are specialists in just one of the scientific areas but when we put a team together, we can use these specialists to meet a single purpose.
-That is what Strategic Control(c) is all about.
+Some of them are specialists in just one of the scientific areas but when we put a team together, we are able to reach back to engage these specialists with a purpose.
+That is what Strategic Control© is all about.
 It harnesses all of these scientific areas into solving one of the biggest problems businesses face.
 It’s not what your company’s vision or goals are.
 It’s not what markets you want to capture or what new products you want to make.
 It is first about how you execute that vision, and second, how you keep it there or control it.
 We have two simple objectives.

 Please register so you have access to all the blogs, then feel free to browse through the site, add questions and comments to the blog posts, or contact us.
 We look forward to sharing our experiences.

 An experienced consultant with deep technical skills and broad business experience including strategic management, performance management, specialized development, large-scale enterprise architectures, systems engineering, operations research, and data science.
 He is a trusted advisor to executives at Federal agencies and Fortune 500 companies across many industries recognized for innovative solutions and thought leadership.
 He is passionate about helping businesses achieve real, measurable results.

 He is certified as an Expert Systems Engineering Professional (ESEP) by INCOSE and as a Certified Enterprise Architect (CEA) by The FEAC Institute (A Zachman International Company).